 Just some very loose notes about using various digital modes via the Icom RS-BA1 remote control software to a remote Icom IC7700 (ver2) via LAN.

 To start with, I am using Icom RS-BA1 version 1.60 and Fldigi 3.21.81.
-I guess you could use Ham Radio Deluxe or any other mode that supports CAT/CI-V control of the radio (especially PTT), but I use Fldigi and a few of Joe Taylor programs (WSPR, WSJT, etc).
+I guess you could use Ham Radio Deluxe or any other mode that supports CAT/CI-V control of the radio (especially PTT), but I use Fldigi and a few of Joe Taylor programs (WSPR, WSJT, etc) since they continue to support newer radios for free.

 I configure the Icom RS-BA1 in the usual way.
 See my Youtube video for some more information on that.
 Remember the com port you assign at the virtual port stage, since you will need this to interface with Fldigi.
 You can ignore the bit at the end of the video where I am trying to get Fldigi working there.